 Object tracking is a key problem in the field of computer vision, and is especially challenging when tracking multiple objects in unstructured, crowded scenes.
 Tracking moving objects in video has a variety of applications, including automated surveillance, military guidance, traffic management system, robot vision and artificial intelligence [4].

-This original video is available at [5]: Tracking multiple objects is more difficult than tracking one object.
-Data association, matching between targets and observations, from frame to frame in a video sequence, is one difficulty [6].
+This original video is available at [5].
+Tracking multiple objects is more difficult than tracking one object for several reasons.
+Data association, the matching between targets and observations from frame to frame in a video sequence, is one difficulty [6].
 Because objects are continually moving, they often overlap partially or completely.
 Sometimes the objects disappear and occasionally new objects enter the frame.
 To address these problems, this paper uses Kalman filters to track multiple objects [7].

 The first challenge is to segment individual umbrellas.
-The solution is to erode all components to shrink to points.
-These points will not overlap and denote the centroid of each object. .
+The solution employed is to erode all components to shrink to points.
+These points will not overlap and denote the centroid of each object.
 In this paper we apply data clustering to verify the centroids of each object.
 Data clustering is frequently used in many fields, including data mining, pattern recognition, decision support, machine learning and image segmentation [8].
 In this paper we adapt one of the most widely used formulations to solve this problem, the K-means clustering algorithm.
 Given a set of n data points in real d-dimensional space, Rd, and an integer k, the problem is to determine a set of k points in Rd, called centers, so as to minimize the mean squared distance from each data point to its nearest center [9].

 The umbrellas in this project are not moving aimlessly.
 At one frame, all may be the same color, but later the all umbrellas may change to another color and later form a colorful image.
 In the video, umbrellas form a smiley face, and later change to a snake, and finally form a word.
 All these transformation occurred under the direction of a vocal command.
 This paper presents an analysis on how the agents response to the vocal command.